Bikeman868/UrlRewrite.Net/README.md

 Attributes:
 * `url` contains the pattern you are looking for in the URL.
-If the request URL has been modified by a prior rule, this rule will try tp match the modified request not the original request.
+If the request URL has been modified by a prior rule, this rule will try to match the modified request not the original request.
+The request URL will have the leading / removed from it prior to matching.
 * `patternSyntax` can be one of `ECMAScript` or `Wildcard `.
 The default is `ECMAScript` which is a flavour of Regular Expression.
 Wildcard uses the same wildcard scheme as the Windows file system.
 * `negate` when true inverts the logic so the rule matches the request when the url is not a match